sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 * Support is quick, effective, and always happy to help
 * We're dedicated to providing the **most customizable**, **robust** and **well supported** YouTube gallery plugin in the world!

+### Performance Optimized
+While other YouTube plugins load a low-performing iframe when your page loads to show YouTube videos, Feeds for YouTube uses the YouTube API to retrieve and display your videos.
+This means your YouTube videos are loaded lightning fast and won't slow down your visitor's experience with your website.
+But we don't stop there.
+Our YouTube plugin also waits until a site visitor interacts with your YouTube feed before adding the video player to the page.
+This results in visitors loving your site and encouraging them to stick around longer.

 ### Feedback or Support
 Customer support is a huge deal to us.
 We pride ourselves on always providing quick, effective, and courteous support to all of our users.
 If you're having an issue with our plugin then just let us know and we'll be there to help as soon as possible.
 You can either open a ticket on the support forum on [WordPress.org](https://wordpress.org/support/plugin/feeds-for-youtube/ "YouTube Feed Free support forum"), or directly on [our website](https://smashballoon.com/youtube-feed/support/ "YouTube Feed website support form").